mrpdzk0/UX-Assignment-2/README.md

 Reflection:
 Writing this code was not easy and I have learned a lot doing this, from how to make websites using HTML, CSS and Java to where to find resources to help me out with this.
 The most challenging thing I have encountered when doing this website was mostly the layout of the page, not everything was where I wanted it to be a lot of the time but spending hours looking at and editting my .css file everything came into place in the end.
 Now my website looks the way I want it to look.
 Furthermore, another challenge I came across was scripting Java.
 It is a lot harder than I originally thought it was and it took some time to get a hang of it especially to make everything function the way I wanted to.
 I used youtube tutorials and resources such as W3Schools to mostly overcome this challenge.

 There were many bugs at first in my code but I think now they have all been resolved and everything works the way I intend it to work.
+Another "bug" is that my OMDB API key is visible to the public and is left unsolved since I could not figure out how to change it.

 My profiles were each tested individually while the website was being built and it progressed well.